 THANK YOU FOR HELPING REBUILD ST. JOHN'S PLAYGROUND TODAY!

-This is a big expensive project with a funding goal of $800,000 so every donation will make a critical difference!
-Thanks to a wonderful and generous gift from Dr. Steven and Jann Paul of $350,000, as well as smaller donations from some 100 individuals and businesses we are nearly halfway to our goal!
-The scale of the playground funds needed is a major challenge but we feel blessed to have the opportunity to build a future for our children and provide a safe space to play!
+This is a multi-phase project with a total funding goal of $800,000 so every donation will make a critical difference!
+Thanks to a wonderful and generous gift from Dr. Steven and Jann Paul of $350,000, as well as other donations from over 100 individuals and businesses we are over halfway to our goal!
+We feel blessed to have the opportunity to build a future for our children and provide a safe space to play!

 A Child's Gateway to Virgin Islands National Park

 The playground is a wonderful location for integrating natural landscapes, cultural history, community meeting areas, and play structures with multiple opportunities for learning because of its location and established use as a play area for island youth as well as a community meeting spot.
 Phase one plans include a landscape of shade-bearing native plants, a playhouse inspired by the past and modeled after the first VINP ranger station; and a range of equipment like swings and slides.